Margaritas are a must for Cinco de Mayo

 Cinco de Mayo is almost here, and I couldn’t let go of this theme without a Margarita recipe!

 I have to tell you, margaritas hold a special place in my heart.
-When I first moved from Central Wisconsin to the “big city” of Madison, I was a senior in college and joined a high school friend and her roommates in their bachelorette pad.
-I vividly remember their reaction when they realized I came with a blender and about 15 pints of frozen strawberries from my parents’ berry patch.
+It started when I first moved from Central Wisconsin to the “big city” of Madison.
+I was a senior in college and joined a high school friend and her roommates in their bachelorette pad.
+I vividly remember their reaction when they realized I came with a blender and about 15 pints of frozen strawberries from my parents' berry patch.
 What a fun party THAT was!

 (I’m pretty sure that’s not what Mom had in mind when she gave me those berries…)

 Another memory from my youth was that my parents liked to make Brandy Slush —a yummy mixture of brandy and mixers that was mixed up and frozen in an ice cream bucket.
 The alcohol kept it from freezing solid, so you could scoop out a slushy drink whenever needed.
 So refreshing in the summer!